 Many people who suffer from drug addiction and alcoholism experience co-occurring disorders.
 A co-occurring disorder, or dual diagnosis, describes an individual who suffers from alcohol or drug addiction while simultaneously experiencing depression, anxiety, or other mental health symptoms.
 Studies show that individuals suffering from mental health disorders are far more likely to engage in substance abuse than an individual who doesn’t have an underlying mental health condition.
-In fact, it is estimated that, of the more than 23 million Americans who are addicted to drugs and alcohol, 9 million have an undiagnosed mental health disorders.
+In fact, it is estimated that of the more than 23 million Americans who are addicted to drugs and alcohol, 9 million have an undiagnosed mental health disorder.
 Sadly, only about seven percent of them receive treatment.

 Dual diagnosis can be difficult to identify due to the fact that many of the symptoms of addiction mirror mental health disorders.
 JourneyPure Bowling Green is a first-class rehabilitation facility that provides integrated, holistic care to clients with co-occurring disorders, through our dual diagnosis treatment in Kentucky.

 Is Dual Diagnosis Treatment Right For You?

-If you are struggling with addiction in addition to any of the following symptoms you may benefit from our integrated dual diagnosis treatment program:
+If you are struggling with addiction and are suffering from any of the following symptoms you may benefit from our integrated dual diagnosis treatment in Kentucky:

 - Persistent anxiety or suicidal thoughts

 - Feelings of helplessness, guilt, or worthlessness

 - Loss of pleasure in activities you once enjoyed

 - Chronic fatigue